-Wankel engines are quite rare in production cars, and they aren't only built by Mazda.
+Wankel engines are quite rare in production vehicles, and they aren't only built by Mazda.
 This page will list some of the production and concept cars built with Wankel engines.

 Production Cars With Wankel Engines